Palashio/libra/info/Reference Manual.md

 String representation of the type of loss function used by the model (is set by default to 'categorical_crossentropy', or categorical cross-entropy loss function that measures model based of logarithmic loss)

+metrics='accuracy' (`str`)

+String representation of the type of predictive metric used to assess the performance of the model (is set by default to 'accuracy', or the accuracy classification score)

 *Returns --*